Pest Control

 Mattress Encasements for Bed Bug Control

 Mattress encasements are key in fighting bed bugs.
 They act as a barrier, trapping and starving these pests.
-By covering your mattress, you lower the chance of bed bug infestations.

 How Encasements Trap and Starve Bed Bugs